 Shortly after defendants are arrested and charged (typically within 48 hours), they appear before a judge for an initial hearing on the case.
 In some states, these initial hearings are called arraignments.

 At an initial hearing or arraignment, defendants learn more about their rights and the charges against them.
 The court might also:

 Discovery is the process through which defendants and prosecutors find out about the other side's case.
 Historically, prosecutors weren't entitled to information about a defendant's case.
 But in recent years, discovery statutes require a two-way exchange of evidence in an effort to determine the truth, save court time, and protect victims and witnesses.

 Examples of discovery material include police reports, witness statements, photographs, videos, and any other information that the parties plan to use at trial.
-The United States Constitution requires prosecutors to provide the defense with any evidence that might hurt the prosecution’s case, called exculpatory evidence.
+The U.S. Constitution requires prosecutors to provide the defense with any evidence that might hurt the prosecution's case, called exculpatory evidence.

 Defendants who plead not guilty to felony charges are entitled to preliminary hearings in most states.
 Defendants charged with misdemeanors or by grand jury indictment are not entitled to preliminary hearings.